coolwindjo/algoguru/_posts/Blogging/2025-12-04-technical-whiteboard-interviews-tricks-getting-unstuck.md

 **4) Establish bounds on space and runtime.** Think _out loud_ about the parameters of the problem.
 Try to get a sense for how fast your algorithm _could possibly_ be:

-- “I have to at least look at all the items, so I can’t do better than O(n)O(n) time”.
+- “I have to at least look at all the items, so I can’t do better than O(n) time”.
 - “The brute force approach is to test all possibilities, which is
-    O(n2)O(n​2​​) time.
+    O(n2) time.
 So the question is whether or not I can beat that time.”
 - “The answer will contain n2n​2​​ items, so I must at least spend that amount of time.”

 ## When All Else Fails